Is NP Thyroid Any Good?

 Don’t be afraid to give NP thyroid a try if you are using another brand of NDT such as Armour thyroid or Nature-throid.

-Lastly, there have been reports that NP thyroid has changed their formula and that it is no longer working.
+Lastly, there have been reports that NP thyroid has changed its formula and that it is no longer working.

 While it may true that some of the suppliers have changed which may influence the inactive ingredients, the primary ingredients remain unchanged.